Travelling to a distant land to find help for a war ravaged country is not a simple task

 “Don’t know Verly, Bodren wouldn’t be to pleased especially in his home and all and what about her men they didn’t look as if they’d take to kindly to anyone touching her,” the second man said nervously.

 “Bah!
 Bodren’s an old goat we can handle him, and her men have probably laid with her plenty, already they surely won't mind us having a turn,” The leader scoffed.
 He took a few more steps towards Melondthera.

 “If you think my men will do nothing you are wrong they will take it most personally and hunt you down and kill you like dogs,” Melondthera said scathingly.
 She had heard enough and didn’t propose wasting her breath anymore on the likes of these men

 “I think we should leave now…” the second man began

-“Oh shut up Han you, really think that we intend to leave her alive afterwards.
-We’ll be long gone before her men can catch us.
-They won't be able to find us even if they tried their strangers here remember,” the third spoke for the first time his tone coolly matter of fact.
+“Oh shut up Han,” the third man interrupted speaking for the first time his tone matter of fact.
+“You really think that we intend to leave her alive; we will be long gone before her men can catch us.
+They wouldn't be able to find us if they tried in any case they're strangers here remember.”

 Melondthera felt herself go cold at the casual, offhand way the man spoke of killing her at least the second man seemed to have some scruples his face turned deathly pale, and he looked desperate to be elsewhere.
 The leader ignored the exchange between the two men as he strode almost to within arm's length of Melondthera his dagger ready in case she tried to escape.
 Melondthera waited until he was within arms reach she could hear his excited breathing, smell his foul breath; he grinned evilly at her.